Andy Murray withdraws from Great Britain team for Davis Cup finals against Serbia due to injury

 The injury effectively ends Murray's season and he is now expected to focus on rehab before returning in 2024.
 The first Grand Slam of the year is the Australian Open which starts on January 14.

 He is not the first to withdraw from Great Britain's Davis Cup squad.
-Dan Evans also pulled out following a calf injury, leaving Cam Norrie, Jack Draper, Neal Skupski and Joe Salisbury in the team to face Serbia.
+Dan Evans also pulled out following a calf injury, leaving Cam Norrie, Jack Draper, Neal Skupski and Joe Salisbury in the team to face Serbia before Broady was added.

 Murray's injury ends the possibility of a clash with Novak Djokovic who is set to feature for Serbia in the last-eight match.
 The world No 1 is currently competing at the ATP Tour finals in Turin.